Yeremiah Bell: 2003

-Bell was drafted in the sixth round by the Miami Dolphins and signed to the team's practice squad.
+Bell was selected in the sixth round by the Miami Dolphins and signed to the team's practice squad.

 2004

 Bell played in 13 games recording 10 tackles in primarily a special teams and reserve role before suffering a broken leg late in the season.

 2005

 In his first injury free NFL season, Bell played in all 16 games registered 21 tackles, three sacks, an interception, four passes defensed, a fumble recovery and a forced fumble.
 He finished second on the squad with 14 stops on special teams, where he also recovered a fumble.
 The initial interception of his NFL career came vs. New England Patriots (11/13) when he picked off a Tom Brady pass in the fourth quarter, leading to a Dolphins touchdown six plays later.

 2006

 Bell earned a starting spot in Dolphins secondary.
 In his first season as a starter Bell has recorded 62 tackles, 2 sacks, and 11 passes defended.
 Dolphins defensive standout Jason Taylor said of Bell, "The guy just makes plays, no matter if it's special teams, defense or whatever.
 He always makes plays for us."